SimonSliman/prompl/docs/API_REFERENCE.md

 To ensure fair usage, the Prompl API enforces rate limits: 1000 requests per hour per API token.
 Exceeding this rate results in a `429 Too Many Requests` status code.

+## Changelog

+The Prompl API is continually evolving.
+This section will track changes to the API, including new endpoints, deprecated features, and updates to existing endpoints.
+Stay tuned for regular updates to ensure your applications remain compatible and take advantage of the latest features.

+Updates to this API reference will be made as new features are developed and existing features are refined.
+Your feedback is invaluable for improving this resource.

 ## Code Examples

+To assist you in making API calls, here are some code examples in different programming languages.

 ### Python Example